Self-Purification (Tazkiyat al-Nafs)

 Resisting impulsive desires, training restraint and patience, and replacing impulse with intention.

-Worship, honesty, humility, justice, and ethical discipline repeated daily until character is reshaped.
+Worship, honesty, humility, justice, and ethical discipline are repeated until character is reshaped.

 Examples of Ways to Self-Purification (Tazkiyat al-Nafs)